Meshclan1/cloud-monitoring-dashboard/README.md

 - Notifications via different portals - ie if using teams, one gets a notification
 - Automatic server restart for some problems to reduce manual involvement
-- Integration with inmportant business metrics (sales, orders)
+- Integration with important business metrics (sales, orders)

 **Learning goals:**